-The field sampling technician is also required to maintain a bound, weather-proof field logbook, which is used to record sample ID number, collection time, description, collection method, and COC number.
-Daily weather conditions, field measurements, and other appropriate site-specific observations also are recorded in the logbook.
+As required by EM-SOP-201 (BNL 2004), the field sampling technician is also required to maintain a bound, weatherproof field logbook, which is used to record sample ID number, collection time, description, collection method, and COC number.
+Daily weather conditions, field measurements, and other appropriate sitespecific observations also are recorded in the logbook.